scality/osis/Design.md

 **The final decision is yet to be concluded.**

 ### Update Tenant
-This API will enable or disable the tenant (HOLD the account? _Not implementing_)
+This API will enable or disable the tenant

+* HOLD the account option?
+* (or) Not implement this API

+**The final decision is yet to be concluded.**

 ## User APIs

-### Common behavior for all User APIs
+### Assume Role behavior for all User APIs
 * Use the tenant account credentials from the `assumeRoleCache` cache for the given account ID before each User API.
 * If the tenant account credentials were not found in `assumeRoleCache`, `AssumeRoleBackbeat` api needs to be called as Super Admin
 * `assumeRoleCache` cache will be key-value pair of account_id and temporary credentials object respectively.